nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 1.
 The user inputs a `delete` command with parameter `1 2`.
 The parser recognises the command word and calls _DeleteCommandParser_.

 Step 2.
-The _DeleteCommandParser_ interprets the indices and saves it as an IndexList.
+The `DeleteCommandParser` interprets the indices and saves it as an IndexList.

-Step 3. _DeleteCommandParser_ calls _DeleteCommand_.
+Step 3. `DeleteCommandParser` calls `DeleteCommand`.

-Step 4. _DeleteCommand_ is executed and all relevant tasks are removed from TaskBook.
+Step 4. `DeleteCommandParser` is executed and all relevant tasks are removed from TaskBook.

 Step 5.
 Results are shown immediately on UI.